 - Completion of a COVID-19 vaccination educational session, and regular antigen testing

-In response to this directive, Best Behaviour Inc. will be implementing the following vaccination policy, effective September 7, 2021:
+In response to this directive, Best Behaviour Inc. has implemented the following vaccination policy, effective September 7, 2021:

 - Anyone granted accommodation or who is not yet fully vaccinated must test negative on a rapid antigen test no more than 72 hours prior to each scheduled day of work.

 We will continue to monitor any updates regarding vaccinations, that would be relevant to our field of work and the learners we support.

 At this time, full vaccination against COVID-19 is not mandatory for learners or families.
 The COVID-19 booster shots are also not required for team members, learners, or families.

 Rapid Antigen Screening

 Best Behaviour Inc. is enrolled in the Provincial Antigen Screening Program.
 This provides us with rapid antigen screening kits to be used for team members who work in-centre*.
 The Province of Ontario released new instructions around the use of rapid antigen tests on December 30, 2021.
 Due to the current shortage test availability, it is recommended that rapid antigen tests be used for “test-to-work” purposes.
 Asymptomatic team members can use them to return to work when they would otherwise be in isolation.
 Symptomatic team members can also use them to confirm if they have COVID-19 (with no requirement for a confirmatory PCR or rapid molecular test).

 The results of all rapid antigen tests completed in-centre must be reported using the Google Form provided.
 Best Behaviour Inc. is required to report all rapid test results completed.
 Training on how to complete the screening and report results will be provided.